 Getting them used to being around people and other dogs early on would be good.
 This will keep them from getting too jumpy with other people.

 Take them on walks to the park or the mall.
 Any place where there are new people and dogs they can be around with.
 This will help them grow up well-adjusted.

 Exposing them to people will also keep them from developing separation anxiety which can lead to them becoming destructive and aggressive.

-While it’s difficult to predict how their personality will turn out, the good news is they are highly-trainable.
-They’re the type of dog who loves to please their owners which is exactly what most people are looking for.
+While it’s difficult to predict how their personality will turn out, the good news is they are highly trainable.

 A Black Goldendoodle’s bad habits can still be corrected through positive reinforcement.

-Though they typically come from the same mix, there are four different types of Goldendoodle generations currently roaming the planet.
+Though they typically come from the same mix, four different Goldendoodle generations are roaming the planet.

-1. F1 Goldendoodle – considered the first-generation Goldendoodle that was produced by crossing a pure breed Golden Retriever and a Standard Poodle.
+This is considered the first-generation Goldendoodle produced by crossing a pure breed Golden Retriever and a Standard Poodle.

 This type of crossing has a higher chance of producing puppies with non-shedding coats.